NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

 **Acknowledgements:**
 - GitHub for providing the security features and related documentation.
 See [GitHub’s Security Features](https://docs.github.com/en/code-security) to access an overview of the suite of security features GitHub provides for repositories.
+- [OWASP DevSecOps Guideline](https://owasp.org/www-project-devsecops-guideline/latest/) for providing a Shift Left strategy to secure all phases of development.

 ## Feedback and Contributions

 We welcome feedback and contributions to help improve and grow this guide.
 Please see our [contribution guidelines](https://nasa-ammos.github.io/slim/docs/contribute/contributing/).